 Though such a move which will inevitably impact projects by restricting access to key skills, the legislative requirement for clients to provide each contractor with an SDS threatens to encourage others down a similar path.
 However, there is a solution through which clients can fulfil their compliance requirements, without incurring significant administrative costs or time.

-IR35 Shield is an AI-powered, outsourced SaaS solution available to hiring organisations.
+IR35 Shield is an outsourced SaaS solution available to hiring organisations.
 Companies can use IR35 Shield’s Collaborative Assessments capabilities to pre-answer some questions on the assessment, ensuring accuracy, before inviting contractors to answer the remainder of the questionnaire.

 Between them, contractor and client complete a comprehensive assessment of over 100 questions, spanning the full factual matrix of employment status factors required to demonstrate reasonable care has been taken.
-This is roughly the same amount of questions that HMRC inspectors will ask when conducting an IR35 investigation, and significantly more than the 16 questions currently posed by CEST.
+This is roughly the same amount of questions that HMRC inspectors will ask when conducting an IR35 investigation, and significantly more than the limited questions currently posed by CEST.